Krazy Kat Klub: Closure

-Over the course of the Kat's existence, Stiffler, Allen, and Throckmorton increasingly spent time in other regions of the United States.
+Despite the Kat's popular success, Stiffler, Allen, and Throckmorton increasingly spent time elsewhere in the United States.
 By May 1921, Stiffler opened a dance studio in Chicago, and he performed in a Krazy Kat musical attended by comic strip creator George Herriman himself.
-He later moved to New York City and danced in Broadway shows, such as the Marx Brothers' 1924 musical, I'll Say She Is.
+He moved to New York City and danced in Broadway shows, such as the Marx Brothers' 1924 musical, I'll Say She Is.
 Meanwhile, Allen and Throckmorton spent more time in Provincetown, Massachusetts.
 While Allen studied painting, Throckmorton designed the Provincetown Players' 1920 production of Eugene O'Neill's The Emperor Jones and began a prolific career.

-With its original three founders less present in Washington, D.C., the Kat likely closed in June 1922 when its kitchen equipment and fixtures, including a canoe and square piano, were publicly listed for sale.
+With its original three founders less present in Washington, D.C., the Kat likely closed in June 1922, when the owners publicly listed the kitchen equipment and fixtures for sale, including a canoe and a square piano.
 In 1925, the old livestock stable was demolished and replaced with an industrial building.
 Today, the neighborhood is home to The Green Lantern, a D.C. gay bar.
 By the time of its closure, Throckmorton and Mullin had permanently relocated to Greenwich Village in New York City.
-They brought several artifacts from the speakeasy with them, including Throckmorton's sketches, which remained on display for decades at Greenwich Village restaurants.
+They brought a number of speakeasy artifacts with them, including Throckmorton's sketches, which remained on display for decades at Greenwich Village restaurants.

-After permanently moving to New York City, Mullin sued Throckmorton for divorce on December 17, 1926, after catching him in an extramarital affair with an unidentified woman—possibly film actress Juliet Brenon—in their Greenwich Village apartment in Manhattan.
-Mullin's friend, African-American stage actress Blanche Dunn, served as a supporting witness on her behalf in the divorce suit.
+After their relocation to New York City, Mullin caught Throckmorton in an extramarital affair with an unidentified woman—possibly film actress Juliet Brenon (1895–1979)—in their Greenwich Village apartment and sued for divorce on December 17, 1926.
 Throckmorton did not contest the divorce, and Mullin did not seek alimony.
-In her later years, Mullin remarried again, returned to the Midwest, and became a speech specialist for children.
+Rebounding from Throckmorton, she briefly married right-wing journalist John Parsons O'Donnell on May 9, 1927.
+Due to his controversial political views, O'Donnell faced accusations of pro-fascist sympathies during World War II, and the Philadelphia Record publicly denounced him as a "Naziphile," prompting him to file a successful libel suit.
+In her later years, Mullin remarried again.
+She possibly returned to the Midwest and worked as a speech specialist for children.
 She died in March 1994 at age 91 in South Pasadena, California.

-Immediately after divorcing Mullin, Throckmorton married actress Juliet Brenon (1895–1979) on March 13, 1927.
-She was the niece of Irish-American motion picture director Herbert Brenon who undertook the first cinematic adaptation of The Great Gatsby in 1926.
-Throckmorton became one of the most prolific scenic designers for Broadway plays in New York City.
-Throckmorton's Greenwich Village apartment became an after-hours salon for thespians, artists, and intellectuals such as Eugene O'Neill, Noël Coward, Norman Bel Geddes, and E.E.
+On March 13, 1927, immediately after divorcing Mullin, Throckmorton married actress Juliet Brenon, the niece of Irish-American motion picture director Herbert Brenon who undertook the first cinematic adaptation of The Great Gatsby in 1926.
+In subsequent years, Throckmorton established himself as one of the most prolific and versatile scenic designers for Broadway plays.
+Throckmorton's Greenwich Village apartment gained a reputation as an after-hours salon for thespians, artists, and intellectuals such as Eugene O'Neill, Noël Coward, Norman Bel Geddes, and E.E.
 Cummings.
-Their politically leftward salon raised funds for the Republican faction during the Spanish Civil War.
+Their politically leftward salon raised funds for the anti-fascist Republican faction during the Spanish Civil War.